-Experienced DWI/DUI Lawyers Vigorously Advocate for Clients Arrested in Doylestown and Throughout Pennsylvania
+Experienced DWI/DUI Lawyers Vigorously Advocate for Clients Arrested Throughout Doylestown

-Questions about the possible consequences for a DWI/DUI arrest can keep you awake at night and make it difficult to concentrate on what’s important in your life.
-This is understandable, as a DWI/DUI conviction can have far-reaching consequences that extend beyond completing the punishment in your case, especially if you have any prior DWI/DUI convictions or were considered to have a blood alcohol content (BAC) that rendered you highly intoxicated at the time of your arrest.
+Questions about the possible consequences for a DUI/DWI arrest can keep you awake at night.
+This is understandable, as a DWI/DUI conviction can have far-reaching consequences that extend beyond completing the punishment in your case, especially if you have any prior DUI/DWI convictions or were considered to have a BAC that rendered you highly intoxicated at the time of your arrest.

 Charged With A DUI And Have Questions?
 We Can Help, Tell Us What Happened.

-You do not have to go through this time alone.
-The experienced Doylestown DWI/DUI lawyers at Rubin, Glickman, Steinberg, and Gifford P.C. understand how difficult the uncertainties and fears that you face during this time period can be, and are here to help.
-We not only answer your pressing questions but ask you questions of our own so that we can work to formulate possible defense strategies in your case.
-No lawyer can guarantee that your case will be dismissed, but our lawyers can guarantee that we will explore every available option to help minimize the consequences in your case.
-Call our offices today to schedule a free initial consultation to see how our team can help.
+Fortunately, you do not have to go through this troubling time alone.
+The experienced Doylestown DUI and DWI lawyers at Rubin, Glickman, Steinberg, and Gifford P.C. understand how difficult the uncertainties and fears you face during this time can be, and we are here to help.
+We will not only answer your pressing questions but also ask questions of our own so that we can work together to formulate a robust defense strategy in your case.
+No lawyer can guarantee that your case will be dismissed, but our Doylestown DUI lawyers can ensure that we will exhaust every available option to avoid or reduce certain penalties.

-Under a Pennsylvania law that was enacted to crack down on drunk driving in recent years, when a driver tests positive for a BAC of 0.10 percent or greater, that driver will be sentenced to at least two days (and up to six months’) jail time.
-When BAC register at 0.16 percent or more, that minimum jail term becomes three days.
-These are the minimum jail requirements that apply for first-time DWI/DUI offenders, and apply even if you have never been accused of committing any other crime.
+Under a Pennsylvania law that was enacted to crack down on drunk driving in recent years, when a driver has a BAC of 0.10 percent or greater, that driver may be sentenced to at least two days (and up to six months) in jail.
+When BAC registers at 0.16 percent or more, that minimum jail term becomes three days.
+These are the minimum jail requirements for first-time DUI/DWI offenders, and they apply even if you have never been accused of committing any other crime.

 Get Advice From An Experienced Doylestown DUI Defense Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

-Although judges, of course, have the discretion to impose the minimum amount of jail time possible, spending even one night in jail is never a pleasant experience.
-The penalties for DWI/DUI conviction only become harsher after a first conviction, even if you were allowed to participate in a diversionary program after your first Doylestown DWI/DUI arrest.
+Although it is up to the trial judge’s discretion whether they will prescribe the minimum amount of jail time possible, spending even one night in jail is never a pleasant experience.
+The penalties for DUI/DWI conviction only become harsher after a first conviction, even if you were allowed to participate in a diversionary program after your first Doylestown DWI/DUI arrest.
 For second offenders, the penalties range from:

-Second and subsequeoffennt ses also require a mandatory installation of an ignition interlock device in your vehicle, which will require that you submit to a breathalyzer each time you attempt to drive your vehicle.
+Second and subsequent offenses also require a mandatory installation of an ignition interlock device (IID) in your vehicle, which will require that you submit to a breathalyzer each time you attempt to drive your vehicle.
 The court may also mandate drug and alcohol counseling and screening.

-Despite Pennsylvania’s minimum sentencing laws for even first-time DWI/DUI offenders, when you have an experienced DWI/DUI lawyer in your corner, you have a much more significant chance of challenging the arrest and challenging application of higher-tier penalties.
-The DWI/DUI lawyers at Rubin, Glickman, Steinberg & Gifford, P.C. are committed to thoroughly researching and investigating all of our clients’ cases to help minimize the consequences of the arrest.
+Despite Pennsylvania’s minimum sentencing laws for even first-time DUI/DWI offenders, when you have an experienced DUI/DWI lawyer in your corner, you have a greater chance of challenging the arrest and contesting the application of higher-tier penalties.
+The DUI/DWI lawyers at Rubin, Glickman, Steinberg & Gifford, P.C., are committed to thoroughly researching and investigating all our clients’ cases to help minimize the consequences of the arrest.

-Contact Our Offices to Schedule a Consultation to Discuss Your Doylestown DWI/DUI Arrest Today
+Contact Doylestown DUI/DWI Lawyers to Discuss Your Arrest Today

-If you have been arrested on DWI/DUI charges in Doylestown, call our skilled team of DWI/DUI lawyers to schedule a free initial consultation for advice and evaluation about your caseor send us a confidential email and we will get back to you.
-For your convenience, we have two offices that are located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.
-We offer free and convenient parking for all of our clients.
+If you have been arrested on DWI/DUI charges in Doylestown, call our skilled team of DWI/DUI lawyers to schedule a free initial consultation for advice and evaluation about your case by calling (215) 822-7575 or complete a confidential contact form today.
+For your convenience, we have two offices located in Colmar, Hatfield Township and Newtown, PA.

 Frequently Asked Questions About DWI/DUI